keegango/lsqpy/README.md

 ### Solving

+The 'minimize' function solves the least-squares problem you have created.
+It takes as arguments an objective that is a sum of squares expression, and an optional list of equality constraints to apply.
+In a simple case, this looks like

+	x = Variable(10)
-	minimize(objective,[constraint])            # Solve the problem
+	minimize(sum_squares(x),[sum(x) == 10]) # Solve the problem
 	print(x.value) # Display the results

-The 'minimize' function is called when it is time to solve the least-squares problem you have created.
-It takes as arguments an objective that is a sum of squares expression, and an optional list of equality constraints to apply.
-The function will then attempt to solve.
-If a solution is found, the value of a variable can be obtained as the value property of a variable as shown.

-There are two cases where 'minimize' will be unable to solve the problem.
-The first is when the system is over-determined ...
-The system may also be under-determined in which case ...
+If a solution is found, the values of the variables used in the problem can be obtained as the value attribute of the variables as shown above.
+Otherwise, the problem as formed is invalid and minimize will print an appropriate error message.

 ## The math